austenzhang/garbage-classification-neural-network/README.md

 # Comparison of Multimodal Fusion Methods For Garbage Classification

-This repository contains the Pytorch implementation of the Multimodal Fusion Comparison paper.
+This repository contains the PyTorch implementation of the Multimodal Fusion Comparison paper.

 **Authors:** Steven Au, Laurel Flanagan, Rhys Wickens, Austen Zhang